WIC (Women, Infants, Children)

 What is WIC?

-WIC is The Special Supplemental Nutrition Program for Women, Infants, and Children.
-WIC serves to protect the health of low-income women who are pregnant or breastfeeding up to one year or recently delivered up to six months, infants and children under age 5 by providing nutritious foods, support for breastfeeding, information on healthy eating and referrals to health care.
-For more information contact us at (913) 573-6720 or firstname.lastname@example.org
+WIC is the Special Supplemental Nutrition Program for Women, Infants, and Children.
+WIC protects the health of low-income women who are pregnant or breastfeeding for up to one year or recently delivered up to six months, infants, and children under age five by providing nutritious foods, support for breastfeeding, information on healthy eating, and referrals to health care.
+Contact us at (913) 573-6720 or firstname.lastname@example.org for more details.

 Complete the USDA Program Discrimination Complaint Form, (AD-3027), and at any USDA office, or write a letter addressed to USDA and provide all information requested in the form.

 To request a copy of the complaint form:

 - Submit your completed form or letter to USDA by Mail: